Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_4/README.md

 4. Next, the IO for this module will be made external to the Block Design.
 Right click on the module and select **Make External**.

-5. Finally, regenerate the IPI layout.
-Right click on the IPI Canvas and select **Regenerate Layout.**
+5. Finally, regenerate the IP integrator  layout.
+Right click on the IP integrator  Canvas and select **Regenerate Layout.**

     <img src="./media/image24.png"